smitoi/proiectTW/README.md

   - [x] Make / keep the code a little more readable.
   - [x] 404 page.

 ### Note: Not all of the tasks listed above will be completed by the time I turn in the project.
-Maybe some of them will be never completed and get lost in time, like tears in the rain.

 ## RESOURCES:
   * https://github.com/WebToLearn/laborator-tehnici-web